Redditch conveyancing FAQs

 Conveyancing disbursements are the taxes and additional costs incurred on your behalf, such as Land Registry fees and landlord fees.
 Legal fees are for the legal work carried out by the solicitor.

-Our legal fees for buying or selling a house in Redditch are fixed, meaning for a standard conveyancing transaction, what we quote is what you pay
+Your legal fees for buying or selling a house in Redditch are fixed, meaning for a standard conveyancing transaction, what you are quoted is what you pay

 Calculate the conveyancing fees for your Redditch move